Inside the loop circuit

 Dopamine

-Dopamine is often called the pleasure chemical, but that is too simple.
+Dopamine is often called the brain’s “feel-good chemical.”
+That description is misleading.

 How the Three Signals Become a Loop